slimlime/exploratory/blog.md

 Look, here is a test rendering I dumped in using a 'medieval' style font.
 Sadly I think that at 12 pixels high, it will be too big, there being room for only 15 lines (the original, 8-bit break on which it was based is even bigger).
 Note the horrific horizontal spacing- variable width rendering of fonts is next on the agenda.
 For some of you, the brown and yellow colour scheme will bring back memories redolent of languorous summers spent indoors waiting for tapes to load.
 I had a Spectrum, so I feel nothing.
 Perhaps resentment, not greatly dulled by time.

 ![Alt text](/capture.png)

+UPDATE - As you can see three additional fonts have been added, 10 pixels high.
+There are some flaws.
+But, meh, fix it when it needs fixing.
+It will be okay at the sanding stage.

 ## 27/5/2017 Roundtrip encoding strings